Rubik's Cube: Beginners' methods

-Most beginner solution methods involve solving the cube one layer at a time, using algorithms that preserve what has already been solved.
+Most beginner solution methods involve solving the cube one layer at a time ("layer-by-layer" method or "beginner's method"), using algorithms that preserve what has already been solved.
 The easiest layer by layer methods require only 3–8 algorithms.

 In 1981, thirteen-year-old Patrick Bossert developed a solution for solving the cube, along with a graphical notation, designed to be easily understood by novices.
 It was subsequently published as You Can Do The Cube and became a best-seller.

 In 1997, Denny Dedmore published a solution described using diagrammatic icons representing the moves to be made, instead of the usual notation.

 Philip Marshall's The Ultimate Solution to Rubik's Cube takes a different approach, averaging only 65 twists yet requiring the memorisation of only two algorithms.
-The cross is solved first, followed by the remaining edges, then five corners, and finally the last three corners.
+The cross is solved first, followed by the remaining edges (using the Edge Piece Series FR'F'R), then five corners (using the Corner Piece Series URU'L'UR'U'L, which is the same as the typical last layer corner permutation algorithm), and finally the last three corners.

 Rubik's Cube solver programs

-The most move optimal online Rubik's Cube solver programs use Herbert Kociemba's Two-Phase Algorithm which can typically determine a solution of 20 moves or fewer.
-The user has to set the colour configuration of the scrambled cube, and the program returns the steps required to solve it.
+The fastest move optimal online Rubik's Cube solver program uses Michael Feather's two-phase algorithm.
+The fastest suboptimal online Rubik's Cube solver which can typically determine a solution of 20 moves or fewer uses an optimized version of Herbert Kociemba's two-phase algorithm.
+The user has to set the colour configuration of the scrambled cube, and the program returns the steps required to solve it in the half-turn metric.

 Competitions and records

 Speedcubing competitions

 Speedcubing (or speedsolving) is the practice of trying to solve a Rubik's Cube in the shortest time possible.
 There are a number of speedcubing competitions that take place around the world.

-A speedcubing championship organised by the Guinness Book of World Records was held in Munich on 13 March 1981.
+A speedcubing championship organised by Guinness World Records was held in Munich on 13 March 1981.
 The contest used standardised scrambling and fixed inspection times, and the winners were Ronald Brinkmann and Jury Fröschl with times of 38.0 seconds.
 The first world championship was the 1982 World Rubik's Cube Championship held in Budapest on 5 June 1982, which was won by Minh Thai, a Vietnamese student from Los Angeles, with a time of 22.95 seconds.

-Since 2003, the winner of a competition is determined by taking the average time of the middle three of five attempts.
-However, the single best time of all tries is also recorded.
+Since 2003, the winner of a competition has been determined by taking a trimmed average of five solves, removing the slowest and fastest.
+The single best time is usually also recorded.

 The World Cube Association maintains a history of world records.

-In 2004, the WCA made it mandatory to use a special timing device called a Stackmat timer.
+In 2004, the WCA introduced a requirement to use a special timing device known as a Stackmat Timer for any solve to be officially counted.

 In addition to the main 3x3x3 event, the WCA also holds events where the cube is solved in different ways: